SurniaUlula/wpsso-plm/readme.txt

 * To provide location information for the webpage content (ie. the post/page content is about a specific physical place / location) (Pro / Premium version).

-The Free version of WPSSO PLM provides location information for the [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (aka WPSSO ORG) add-on, and the WPSSO ORG add-on is required to select a place / location for an organization / local business.
+Note that the [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (aka WPSSO ORG) add-on is required to select a place / location for an organization / local business.

 <h3>WPSSO PLM Free / Standard Features</h3>

-* Extends the features of the WPSSO Core Free or Pro plugin.
+* Extends the features of the WPSSO Core plugin.

 * Manage multiple place / location information: